Sharing files on Samepage can be done in 3 ways. Each way has its own unique advantages.

 2. Team FILES section

 Perfect for sharing larger files that are accessed regularly.
-Files in a team's FILES section 1 can be synchronized to desktop computers 2 so they can be edited offline and changes can be synced with the team automatically (Samepage Desktop App required).
+Files in a team's Files section 1 can be synchronized to desktop computers 2 so they can be edited offline and changes can be synced with the team automatically (Samepage Desktop App required).
 You'll be able to view file sync progress by clicking the "Synced" button that will appear in your dock when file synchronization is in progress or complete 3.
 This will load the status of your synced files in your dock list 4.
 Whether files are updated on your hard drive and synced to Samepage or opened and edited from within Samepage, each file's version history will be accessible under it's 3-dot menu 5.

 2a.
 Synchronizing team files